DrValani/DrValani.github.io/_posts/2019-07-21-aws-custom-lambda-authorizer-returns-401-unauthorized.markdown

 ---
-title: How to return a 401 Unauthorized from AWS Custom Lambda Authorizer
+title: How to return a 401 Unauthorized response from AWS Custom Lambda Authorizer
 layout: post
 date: 2019-07-19 21:53
 headerImage: false